 Missoula to Glacier National Park: A Road Trip Itinerary

 Making the trip from Missoula to Glacier National Park is a no-brainer!
-Many college students and families make the quick day trip to the park.
-Whether it’s for camping, an overnight backpacking trip or just a day outside of the city, follow this itinerary for a great Glacier National Park road trip.
+Many college students and families make a quick day trip to the park.
+Whether it’s for camping, an overnight backpacking trip, or just a day outside of the city, follow this itinerary for a great Glacier National Park road trip.

 Trip Duration: Three-ish Hours, Nonstop

 There are two routes to Glacier National Park from Missoula.
 Both are just under three hours, but the one we’ll suggest is a tad longer than the former.
 We think that the extra 20 minutes is worth it because you skip a lot of the traffic of towns you pass through.
-You’ll also pass by some areas that are definitely worth a quick stop at!
+You’ll also pass by some areas that are definitely worth a quick stop!

 Pro Tip: A Shorter Route Isn’t a Better Route.

 The route we’ll chat about today goes West from Missoula, instead of North from Missoula!
 If you choose to go North, here is some insider tips for you:

-Choose either side of Flathead Lakes shores for great scenery and snacks along the way.
-Polson boasts great lakeside living with gems along Hwy 2 S like M&S meats for some perfect local jerky for the car ride and your hiking pack.
-Just when you’re looking to cure some hunger pains you will hit Lakeside and you can never go wrong at Tamarack brewing Co. right in the heart of Lakeside…(psst… we love starting with the Nachos…)
+Choose either of the Flathead lakeshores for great scenery and snacks along the way.
+Polson boasts great lakeside living with gems along Hwy 2 S like M&S meats.
+Grab some perfect local jerky for the car ride and your hiking pack!
+Just when you’re looking to cure some hunger pains you will hit Lakeside; you can never go wrong at Tamarack Brewing Co. in the heart of Lakeside…(psst… we love starting with the nachos…)

-Choose the drive up the west shore and grab a burger in Bigfork, either a quick road side stop at Burger Town cheap but oh so delicious burgers and don’t forget a shake!!!
-This along almost makes the trip itself.
-If you’d like to sit down and view the lake eating a top the hill in Bigfork at the Flathead Lake Brewing Co., another can’t go wrong stop!
-Try a local brew while you’re at it!
+If you drive up the west shore, grab a burger in Bigfork.
+We recommend stopping at Burger Town (cheap but oh so delicious burgers) and don’t forget a shake!!!
+This alone almost makes the trip.
+If you’d like to sit down and view the lake eating atop the hill in Bigfork, try Flathead Lake Brewing Co., another can’t-go-wrong stop!
+Their local brews are wonderful!